jrottenberg/check_jenkins/README.md

 Surprisingly the company I joined recently used it also as an orchestration tool :

-We don't only manage our code with jenkins but also let it deal with job that process data.
-In that context it was important to monitor the success or failure of a job, but most importantly make sure they don't take too long (https://wiki.jenkins-ci.org/display/JENKINS/Build-timeout+Plugin was not an option)
+We don't only manage our code with jenkins but also let it deal with jobs that process data on other jenkins instances.
+In that context it was important to monitor the success or failure of a job, but most importantly make sure they don't take too long ([timeout-plugin](https://wiki.jenkins-ci.org/display/JENKINS/Build-timeout+Plugin) was not an option)

 Nagios also supports escalation which is a nice feature in term of process and SLA in our environment.